artipie/artipie/README.md

 ├── hello-npm
 └── rpm
 ```
-Each configuration file should specify what is the type of repository should be used
+Each configuration file should specify what type of repository should be used
 (adapter), and storage configuration (each repository may reference to different storage).
 ```yaml
 repo: